CraftAcademyLabs/ca_course/week3/portfolio_challenge/3_navigation.md

 export default Projects
 ```

-We also want to `import` those components, together with the `react-router-dom`, into our `index.jsx`.
+We also want to `import` those components, together with the `react-router-dom`, into our `index.js`.

 ```javascript
 import { BrowserRouter } from 'react-router-dom'